cabal-club/cable/readme.md

 ### request channel state (`msg_type=5`)

-Request posts that describe the state of a channel, and subscribe to updates.
+Request posts that describe the state of a channel and its users, and optionally subscribe to future state changes.

 field          | type               | desc
 ---------------|--------------------|-----------------------------------